IBM/IBM-QRadar-Universal-Cloud-REST-API/CONTRIBUTING.md

 - Navigate to https://github.com/ibm-security-intelligence/IBM-QRadar-Universal-Cloud-REST-API/issues/new
 - Select an appropriate title (e.g. Add a workflow for MyFavoriteVendor)
 - Enter a description, if applicable.
+- Take note of the issue number, it will be used later.

 # Fork this repository
 - Navigate to https://github.com/ibm-security-intelligence/IBM-QRadar-Universal-Cloud-REST-API